 Similar to the biosafety levels mentioned in the previous sections, there are biosafety levels that describe work with plants exposed to or transformed with biological agents.
 These Plant Biosafety Levels provide guidance on practices, equipment, and facilities that are comparable to the laboratory biosafety levels.
-However, there are unique hazards associated with genetically modified plants that must be understood by personnel who are working with the plants and addressed in the greenhouse facility.
+However, there are unique hazards associated with genetically modified plants that must be understood by personnel who are working with the plants and addressed in a plant growth facility.
+The term "plant growth room" refers to a structure with walls, a roof, and a floor designed and used principally for growing plants in a controlled and protected environment.
+This structure might be made partly of glass, such as in a greenhouse.
+The term "plant growth facility" includes the actual rooms or compartments for growing plants, including all immediately contiguous hallways and head-house areas, and is considered part of the confinement area.
 Plant biosafety levels are designed to protect the environment from potential release of genetically modified plant materials.
 Since BL-P and BSL levels are similar, the following sections will cover the additional items that are required at each level.
 The sections will only discuss levels 1 and 2 as these are the only levels permitted at KAUST.